datapaganism/hshifter/README.md

 - Take apart your Shifter by undoing the for bolts in the outer most corners (remove knob and Seqential adapter too)
 - Lift up and pull out the old micro controller,
-- Solder on the header pins to match the photos
+- Solder on the header pins, you want the long part of the pins to face the side with the USB port (opposite of how it looks like in the photo)
 - Plug everything back in and flash
 - Enjoy